 - Clients currently receiving a Rent Choice Subsidy

 - Former social housing tenants or occupants including those with a less than satisfactory, unsatisfactory or ineligible category.
 They may be required to enter a repayment plan to pay off any debt associated to their former tenancy before assistance can be provided

-- Clients exiting social housing at the end of a fixed-term provisional lease (3 or 6 months) who are not eligible for Recognition as a Tenant (RaaT)
+- Clients exiting social housing at the end of a fixed-term provisional lease (3 or 6 months) who are not eligible for FACS Recognition as a Tenant (RaaT).

 - Clients who are referred through DefenceCare.

-FACS will not provide Rentstart in certain circumstances, such as if a client seeking a Rentstart Bond Loan has already moved into the property and has sourced a bond from other means which has been submitted to the Rental Bond Board.
+There are certain circumstances where Rentstart will not be provided.
+For example, when a client seeking a Rentstart Bond Loan has already moved into the property and has sourced a bond elsewhere that has already been lodged with the Rental Bond Board.
 For more information, go to Circumstances in which FACS will not provide Rentstart Assistance.

 Assessing eligibility for Rentstart products

 In general, to be eligible for Rentstart assistance, clients must meet both the Eligibility criteria for social housing and a cash assets limit.
-However, specific eligibility criteria for each Rentstart product vary.
+However, specific eligibility criteria for each Rentstart product will vary.
 For more information on eligibility for specific Rentstart products, go to the Eligibility criteria for Rentstart assistance products.
-In addition, there are some situations where FACS will consider providing assistance to a client who does not meet these criteria.
+In addition, there are some circumstances where consideration will be given to providing assistance to a client who does not meet these criteria.
 For more information, go to Clients that may require special consideration.

-FACS will not provide assistance for housing that is clearly beyond the applicant’s financial means.
+Assistance will not be provided for housing that is clearly beyond the applicant’s financial means.
 The rent paid for the property should not exceed 50% of the household’s total gross weekly income, unless the client can demonstrate:

 - Capacity to maintain Bond Loan payments to FACS, if seeking Rentstart Bond Loan or Rentstart Move assistance, and